sdesalas/melbourne-hackathons/README.md

 ### What kind of events are on this list?

-- Events that require participants to code or design solutions to problems.
+- Events that require participants to code and/or design solutions to problems.
 - And are based in Melbourne.

 Note that conferences are not listed unless they involve hands-on coding.